peleg-bb/Teaching-LLMs-to-generate-better-scientific-explanations/README.md

 development of more specialized LLMs tailored to various scientific domains, ultimately enhancing the quality of communication in these fields.

-Here's the "Future Work" section for the README file:

 ## Future Work